 The waitlist application period for BMR for-sale and rental units will open on the first business day of October annually.
-At that time BMR for-sale and rental unit eligibility forms will be accepted.
+At that time, BMR for-sale and rental unit eligibility forms will be accepted.
 The waitlist application period will close on the last business day of October annually.
-Within 30 business days of the submission deadline (last business day of October); the City or its agent will conduct a lottery.
-Each Eligibility Form will be separated into categories with equivalent priority points, and then randomly assigned a number to be put on the waitlist.
-Along with the City or its agent, two witnesses assist with the lottery.
-All candidates will be mailed results of their applications by the end of December annually specifying if they have been denied or approved, and if approved, their applicant number on the waitlist.
+Anyone who wishes to be included on the waitlist must apply each year within this time frame, including those who were on the waitlist in previous years.
+Each eligibility form will be separated into a subgroup based on priority points, and assigned a number on the waitlist chronologically based on initial application date.
+For applicants reapplying for a position on the waitlist, the applicant will maintain their current position on the waitlist from the previous year, provided the applicant continues to qualify for a BMR unit and their priority points remain unchanged.
+Applicants who are no longer income eligible, or who do not reapply, will be removed from the waitlist each year.